JamesKr13/Dungeon/README.md

 The map generation is gross.
 It used a massive switch for bitmasking, to identify what tiles go where based of a number made from the surronding tiles.
 Uses binary space partitioning to create the map, then create a randomly sized room in side the part space, join it to the next room.

+## Art
+All art is protected under CC.0.